 1 Project Work

-Effectively and efficiently conduct the project into a specific aspect of forensic/analytical science, under the supervision of a named academic or academic team
+Effectively and efficiently conduct the project into a specific aspect of Forensic/Analytical Science/Environmental Science, under the supervision of a named academic or academic team.

 2 Project Log / Lab Book